DefGuard/defguard/web/src/shared/video-support/README.md

 ## Testing without remote API access

-In production the widget fetches its tutorial mapping from the URL configured in the `VITE_HELP_TUTORIALS_URL` environment variable (a remote API endpoint).
+In production the widget fetches its video mapping from the URL configured in the `VITE_VIDEO_SUPPORT_URL` environment variable (a remote API endpoint).

 To test locally without access to the remote API, create a JSON file that follows the structure described below and point the variable to it.